 HouseTest has developed a new DNA analysis for mould that can conclusively demonstrate the extent of problematic mould growth in buildings.

-The DNA analysis involves collecting a dust or air sample from the building in question and sending it to our laboratory.
+HouseTest’s DNA analysis involves collecting dust or air samples from the building in question and sending it to our laboratory.
 The sample is then analysed for traces of mould DNA.

-HouseTest was founded in 2011 by scientists from the University of Southern Denmark and Danish technological innovation organisation SDTI.
+HouseTest was founded in 2011 by scientists from the University of Southern Denmark together with the Danish technological innovation organisation SDTI.

-We have developed a new qPCR-based analysis to detect harmful mould and bacteria growths in buildings far quicker and more effectively than by conventional means.
+We have developed a new qPCR-based analysis to detect harmful mould and bacteria growths in buildings far more quickly and effectively than by conventional means.

 HouseTest in the media